SingleCellCRM/running-cellranger-on-eddie/episodes/project-init.md

 ---
-title: "Using Markdown"
+title: "Starting a New Project"
 teaching: 10 # teaching time in minutes
 exercises: 2 # exercise time in minutes
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How should I structure a bioinformatics project?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Create a project directory with 'src', 'data', and 'outs' folders.
+- Write an informative readme.
+- Download reference data.

 ::::::::::::::::::::::::::::::::::::::::::::::::